Vyral/base-template/_posts/2018-06-20-how-can-you-compete-with-cash-buyers.md

 **6. Your earnest money and terms**

-When you are getting a mortgage, there are lots of things you can do to make your offers just as attractive as that of a cash buyer.
+When you are getting a mortgage, there are lots of things you can do to make your offer just as attractive as that of a cash buyer.
 As long as you are proactive about getting your finances in order and have better terms (with fewer contingencies), we can write a better offer!

 If you have questions about how to accomplish this, feel free to reach out to us.
-We have many agents you can help give you the competitive edge against other buyers, regardless of whether they are cash buyers or not.
+We have many agents who can help give you the competitive edge against other buyers, regardless of whether they are cash buyers or not.